 If I could, I’d like to be in Alfred Pennyworth’s shoes.
 He gets to live in a mansion and hangout with Batman without any of the added peril.

 Salina is the studio’s all-seeing eye and the go-to person for just about most things.
 Her organizational prowess helps keep the Visual Capitalist ship sailing smoothly.
-She hails from London, England, and has a marketing background in UK charity fundraising.
-In her spare time you can find Salina exploring the west coast, cooking or training in Brazilian jiu-jitsu.
-Watch out!
+She hails from London, England, and in her spare time you can find Salina exploring the west coast, cooking or training in Brazilian jiu-jitsu.

 What’s your nickname and why?